DaintyJet/Heap-Overflow-Example/README.md

 ## Example Program: Exploit 1, Information leak (Overwrite the size prefix of a BSTR)
 This is the same process as the exploit shown in [1].
 The following section provides an explanation of the attack similar to the goals discussed in the previous [Attacker Goals](#attackers-goal) section.

 First, as was done in the [Proof of Concept](#proof-of-concept) section we want to induce the stack into having the following structure.
 ```
 [attacker controlled chunk1][attacker controlled chunk2][attacker controlled chunk3]
 ```
-After chunk2 is freed, a [BSTR](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/automat/bstr) object which is a basic/binary string with the structure `(Length-Prefix-Value)(String)(Null-Terminator)` is allocated to the place of chunk2 Leading to the following heap Structure.
+After chunk2 is freed, a [BSTR](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/automat/bstr) object which is a basic/binary string with the structure `(Length-Prefix-Value)(String)(Null-Terminator)` is allocated to the place of chunk2 Leading to the following heap structure:
 ```
 [attacker controlled chunk1][(Length-Prefix-Value)(String)(Null-Terminator)][attacker controlled chunk3]
 ```

 Then chunk3 is freed and a vector of object pointers is put into the chunk adjacent to chunk2.
 As the objects contain Virtual Functions the objects allocated on the heap will contain addresses to the Virtual Table.
-We should have the following heap structure
+We should have the following heap structure:

 ```
 [attacker controlled chunk1][attacker controlled chunk: (Length-Prefix-Value)(String)(Null-Terminator)][attacker controlled chunk: Vector-of-Pointers]
 ```

 Once this is done a large *evil* string is copied into chunk1 in order to overflow the first four bytes of chunk2, which based on the structure of the BSTR object will be the size prefix of the string it contains, allowing us to overwrite it with a larger size.
 This means the next time the BSTR is used, more data will be read then expected leaking information from chunk3 including the object pointer.

 Because the existence of a virtual function in the class of the object we are storing in the third heap chunk, the object pointer will be the address of a *Virtual Function Table* (vftable/vtable).

 We can then use this to calculate the Image Base with the following formula:
 ```